SR-22 Insurance in Texas: Requirements and Overview

 How the SR-22 Fits Into License Reinstatement

-These steps may include:
+Reinstatement steps may include:

 • Completing court-ordered programs or conditions

-• Paying reinstatement fees
+• Paying all applicable reinstatement fees to the DPS

 • Filing an SR-22 through an authorized insurance provider